ChrisDietrich405/english-in-eight-react-final/README.md

-This app is an online cel phone store.
+This app is an English teaching website.
-This project includes bootstrap and also the useContext React Hook
+This project includes bootstrap, react-icons and SASS

 ## How To Run This Project